Caahbarretoz/Music-Player---Javascript/READme.md

-I took of the "Musics" folder because i don't know if is allowed to post something like this, but you can create this folder on your machine and add your own musics following the script logic :)
+I took out the 'Musics' folder because I don't know if it's allowed to post something like this, but you can create this folder on your machine and add your own music following the script logic :)

 <div align="center">
     <img src="./assets/Player.png" width="550">